austingriffith94/shortest_path_optimization/README.md

 The complete networks were also graphed.
 Though not very useful in determining the actual path, they can add some perspective on the complexity of the problem and the need for a robust optimization model in order to solve.

 ![complete](https://github.com/austingriffith94/shortest_path_optimization/blob/master/LaTeX/shortPath%20original%20data/output_10_1.png "complete")

+## Additional Files
+In the jupyter folder, I created a randomized node and edge generator.
+This will create a .csv file named 'edge_values,' that can be used by the scripts that have 'updating values' in their name.
+This was more to test the ability of the script to adjust to varying edge and nodes, as well as how large a data set it can handle.
+Due to the robustness of the gurobi solver package, solving for hundreds of nodes is still relatively quick, taking only a few seconds.
+However, the networkx package begins to struggle with printing larger edge data.
+You can adjust the random edge creator by tweaking the 's' and 'minus' variables.
+Notebooks and pdfs of different data sets can be found in the jupyter and LaTeX folders, respectively.